 Electricity prices are regulated by the Malaysian government, via the Commission.
 Similarly, the tariffs for gas supply are vetted and approved by the Commission.

 In the case of a lockout, strike or other emergency, or if the constitutional monarch of Malaysia (the Yang di-Pertuan Agong) decides that public interest so requires, he may authorise the Commission to suspend an ESA licence or take temporary possession of any power installation or gas pipeline, and operate it in a manner that the Commission sees fit.
 Alternatively, he may order that the licence and use of the installation or pipeline be withdrawn either partially or completely.

-As to information security, both the ESA and the GSA have similar information security provisions, requiring the holder of either an ESA or a GSA licence to be responsible for the preservation of confidentiality, integrity and availability of its information, information systems and supporting network infrastructure pertaining to its duties and other matters as provided under the relevant Act.
-He or she would also be required to take all necessary measures to protect the relevant information from unauthorised access, intrusion or removal or any risk thereof, and in the event that he or she becomes aware of any incident that may interfere or affect the performance of his or her activities under the licence, he or she is obliged to inform the Commission immediately.25
+As to information security, both the ESA and the GSA have similar information security provisions, requiring a ESA or a GSA licensee to be responsible for the preservation of confidentiality and integrity of its information, information systems and supporting network infrastructure pertaining to its duties and other matters as provided under the relevant Act.
+A licensee must take all necessary measures to protect the relevant information from unauthorised access, intrusion or removal or any risk thereof, and in the event that they become aware of any incident that may interfere with or affect the performance of their activities under the licence, they are obliged to inform the Commission immediately.24

 i Development of energy markets